nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+MyGM data is saved in the hard disk (in a default file) automatically after any command that changes the data.
 There is no need to save manually.
+But users can still call the save function to export the current data.

+Format: `save PATH`

+* Data will be exported to the specified PATH.
+* This does not change the default save file path

+Example:
+* `save ./Documents/data.txt` will save the data in ./Documents/data.txt

 ### Editing the data file